DT2730

 The CAEN Mod.DT2730 Digitizer is a 32-channel digital signal processor for radiation detectors in a Desktop form factor.
 It offers not only waveform digitization and recording but also Multi-Channel Analysis for nuclear spectroscopy using Silicon strip, segmented HPGe, Scintillation detector with PMTs, Wire Chambers, and others.

-The DT2730 can perform pulse height measurements (PHA), and other algorithms that will be gradually developed, such as constant fraction timing (CFD), charge integration (QDC) and pulse shape discrimination (PSD).
+The DT2730 can perform pulse shape discrimination (PSD) and pulse height measurements (PHA Coming Soon), and other algorithms that will be gradually developed.
 Algorithm settings can be set independently channel by channel.

 - Common trigger: all channels acquire simultaneously with a common trigger.
 The trigger can be fed externally or generated by a combination of individual channel discriminators.
 This mode is mainly intended for the acquisition of waveforms, like a digital oscilloscope.
 Options for zero suppression are available to remove not significant data.